 Wilson’s grandfather Alexander Wilson, played by Ian Glen (Downton Abbey’s Sir Richard Carlisle and Kendall in My Cousin Rachel), was a “charming and charismatic” man.
 He was a writer, a spy and secret service officer who served in the First World War before moving to India to teach as a Professor of English Literature, where he began a career as a successful writer of spy novels.

 Although she never met him, Wilson has said that she finds her grandfather fascinating, and called him “sort of a mythical figure.”
-The British Secret Intelligence Services expunged him from official records, and despite much digging and her grandmother’s memoir, there is still much that Wilson doesn’t know about him.
+The British Secret Intelligence Services expunged him from official records, and despite much digging and a memoir left by Ruth Wilson’s grandmother, there is still much that she doesn’t know about him.

 Alison Wilson had shown the first part of the memoir to her family, and asked that it be published in its entirety after her death.
 Speaking about the yet to be published memoir with Vanity Fair, Ruth Wilson said “The first part was all about meeting him, and then the second part was how she dealt with the betrayal when she found out after he died.
 She turned to God and became a bride of Christ.
 It’s a fascinating character.”

-Wilson and Glen will star alongside Keeley Hawes (The Durrells in Corfu, The Hollow Crown) who plays one of the other women in Alexander Wilson’s life, Anupam Kher (Bride & Prejudice) who was drawn to its “gripping storyline,” and Fiona Shaw (Jane Eyre, Anna Karenina), in the three-part mini-series.
+In the new period drama, Wilson and Glen star alongside Keeley Hawes (The Durrells in Corfu, The Hollow Crown) who plays one of the other women in Alexander Wilson’s life.
+Also starring are Anupam Kher (Bride & Prejudice) who was drawn to its “gripping storyline,” and Fiona Shaw (Jane Eyre, Anna Karenina).

-“Despite publishing 24 books of fiction and writing a further 4 unpublished novels, enjoying considerable success and fame as a crime, espionage and romantic writer during the 1930s, most of the younger Alexander Wilson’s life is shrouded in mystery.
+Tim Crook, author of The Secret Lives Of A Secret Agent: The Mysterious Life and Times of Alexander Wilson, said “Despite publishing 24 books of fiction and writing a further 4 unpublished novels, enjoying considerable success and fame as a crime, espionage and romantic writer during the 1930s, most of the younger Alexander Wilson’s life is shrouded in mystery.
 There is as much suspense and imaginative construction in his actual life as there is in the twists and turns of the plots of his popular novels.
-Perhaps even more.” – Tim Crook, Alexander Wilson – Author, Adventurer and Spy
+Perhaps even more.”

 In addition to Jane Eyre, you may also remember Ruth Wilson in other period dramas as Madeleine Labarie in Suite Française, Princess Betsy Tverskoy in Anna Karenina, Margaret Goff in Saving Mr. Banks, and as Queenie in Small Island.